 Newspapers are a rich source of historical information.
-A newspaper article written immediately following an event are generally considered a primary source and can provide a view of the event in the context of the time period in which it occurred.
+A newspaper report written immediately following an event is generally considered a primary source, and can provide a perspecitve of the event within the context of the time period in which it occurred.
 Announcements, opinion pieces, letters, and advertisements can also provide a great deal of contextual information.
-For instance, during the Civil War many soldiers wrote letters to their hometown newspapers describing the activities of their respective military units and war conditions in general.
-These first hand accounts are invaluable in providing insight into he daily life of a typical soldier.
+For instance, the Akron Beacon Journal is a rich source of editorials expressing the abolitionist perspecive in the years prior to the Civil War.
+During the Civil War many soldiers wrote letters to their hometown newspapers describing the activities of their respective military units and war conditions in general.
+These first hand accounts are invaluable in providing insight into the daily life of a typical soldier.